 3. People who often gossip don’t have real friends because they cannot be trusted.
 Spreading private information or negative judgment is not wanted skill among friends.

 We all act according to our beliefs and perceptions.
-The same way as we consider our action or behavior to be right, other people consider their action or behavior to be right.
+In the same way, as we consider our actions or behavior to be right, other people consider their actions or behavior to be right.
 If somebody has a different perspective than you, it doesn’t mean that that person’s perspective is wrong.